 But there’s often trouble in paradise.
 We hear about scams as the country gets more popular with regular tourists and even instances of violence.
 You may be wondering, “Ok, so is Thailand safe?” – and we don’t blame you.

 So if you’re concerned about staying safe on your Thailand holiday, don’t worry – we’ve got your back.
-Whatever it is, our insider guide will have you covered.
+Whatever it is, our Thailand travel advice will have you covered.

-- Is it Safe to Visit Thailand Right Now?
+- Is Thailand Safe to Visit Right Now?

 - Is Thailand safe for solo female travelers?